 I’m no Princess

 In society still, at times, we believe our daughters should be princesses and not have to lift a finger to get what she wants to achieve.
 We are not princesses but queens of our own castles.
 We don’t need a prince to come rescue us but a man to back us up and support our dreams.

 If you want to work and build your own empire, then you should be allowed and have that feeling of accomplishment no matter how big or small your goals are.
 If you want to be in the workforce or be at home with your children and work at home, then you should do it.

 If you have a spouse that supports your decisions and goals, be thankful as not many women have that person that backs them up.

 We need to teach our daughters that they need to have dreams and goals and give them the resources.
 If your daughter wants to play in the dirt or learn science, give her the tools and let her be.

-Get her involved in STEM, acronym for Science, Technology, Engineering and Math education.
+Get her involved in STEM, the acronym for Science, Technology, Engineering, and Math education.
 Who knows, maybe she will be the one to find a cure for the most deadly illnesses.

 Not only teach our daughters, but our sons to be that man that will support his girlfriend, sister or wife to become everything and anything she wants to be.

 As these women defied the prejudices of this world, flying into space and above ground, you too need to fly above what the rest of the world believes about you.
 Be strong, independent, and believe you are beautiful no matter what.
 Help other women in your life and support each other.

 Many times we criticize each other and say things such as, “oh how dare she go to work and leave her kids in daycare?” or “if I could only stay at home and drink tea and do nothing like that stay at home mom”, not knowing what each of us is going through in our own lives.